hexnome/pumpfun-bundler-jito/README.md

 This open-source and free tool offers the most efficient self-bundling script for Pump.Fun, enabling you to launch a token with 20 different wallets and profiles.
 Enjoy launches that are completely bubble maps-proof.

+# Updated features
+Recently, Pump.fun has updated their own smart contract for pump.fun AMM. so I updated pumpfun bundle with new IDL. if you need updated ONE, feel free to contact me.

 ## 20 wallets Transaction

 https://explorer.jito.wtf/bundle/4476d41e1cc615346d93587f85a2862cc60a08eb204d6f2c5e7ea22ee4025e10